R1SK-Org/R1SK/README.md

 R1SK
 --

-* Risk Investigation for Scientific Knowledge
+* Risk Initiative for Scientific Knowledge
 * Remote 1st Space Kings
 * Risk Is Science and Knowledge
 * Right Investigation Studies for the Kremlin